Grant-Bellotti/Silence/README.md

 You're a new security guard at a school.
 A ghost has recently been found haunting the school, and it is your job to escape.
 Find your way out in this creepy horror game.

  **How to play:**
-WASD/LEFT, RIGHT, UP, DOWN KEY - MOVE
+WASD/Left, Right, Up, Downkey - Move
-T - FLASHLIGHT ON/OFF
+T - Flashlight ON/OFF
 R - Reload Battery
-e - INTERACT WITH OBJECTS
+E - Interact with objects
-SHIFT - RUN
+SHIFT - Run
 C - crouch
-tab - Map (when collected)
+TAB - Map (when collected)
 J - journal (when collected)